kyma-project/test-infra/docs/prow/kyma-release-process.md

 - kyma-gke-integration
 - job that create release artifacts, and create github release (to be defined).

 Only after all checks passed, pull request can be merged to a release branch.
+After merge, git tag should be created.
+To automate this, Postsubmit job can be defined for that purpose.

 ### Action plan for releasing

 1. Release preparation
 In this phase, we define release jobs for every component, ensure that tests for jobs exists and modify branch protection rules.
-This phase needs to be done only for releasing major or minor versions.
+This phase needs to be done only for releasing major or minor versions (when release branch is created).

 When adding release jobs, configuration file for sample component looks as follows:
 ```